-5. Finally you are now able to start the JobTracker and the TaskTracker by running 'bin/start-mapred.sh' from within the Hadoop root-directory.
+6. Finally you are now able to start the JobTracker and the TaskTracker by running 'bin/start-mapred.sh' (Hadoop 1.x) or the ResourceManager and Nodemanager by running 'sbin/start-yarn.sh (Hadoop 2.x) from within the Hadoop root-directory.